 January 6th Insurrection

-The man who was photographed carrying zip-tie handcuffs on the Senate floor and posted on social media encouraging people to “shoot their way in” to the Capitol had previously been fired for talking about killing people of a “particular religion and or race” in his workplace.47 Several members of the paramilitary group the Oath Keepers have since been charged for conspiracy to commit violence, while other members of the group were arrested separately.48 A number of insurrectionists were armed, in violation of DC’s firearm laws.49
+The man who was photographed carrying zip-tie handcuffs on the Senate floor and posted on social media encouraging people to “shoot their way in” to the Capitol had previously been fired for talking about killing people of a “particular religion and or race” in his workplace.50 Several members of the paramilitary group the Oath Keepers have since been charged for conspiracy to commit violence.51 Some members have pleaded guilty to or been convicted of the charges against them.52

 Jan 21, 2021

-Of the seven people arrested for firearm violations in connection to the riots, three were particularly alarming in the context of armed hate.
+A number of insurrectionists were armed, in violation of DC’s firearm laws.53 Three of the people arrested for firearm violations in connection to the riots were particularly alarming in the context of armed hate.
 Two days before the riot, one of the leaders of the Proud Boys was arrested while traveling into DC as a result of a possible hate crime committed against a Black church in December of 2020.
 He was in possession of two large-capacity magazines when he was arrested.
-Another man was arrested the evening of the riot, after Capitol police found several firearms, molotov cocktails, and a handwritten note with Rep. André Carson’s name on it, noting that he was “one of two Muslims in House of Reps.”50
+Another man was arrested the evening of the riot, after Capitol police found several firearms, molotov cocktails, and a handwritten note with Rep. André Carson’s name on it, noting that he was “one of two Muslims in House of Reps.”54

-A particularly concerning factor in this discussion is the existence of extremists and white supremacists in law enforcement,53 an ongoing problem throughout America’s history.
-In 2006, the FBI released a report about the dangers of white supremacist infiltration, acknowledging that the Ku Klux Klan’s historical ties to law enforcement and noting that “white supremacist leadership has … engaged in recent rhetoric that encourages followers to infiltrate law enforcement communities.”54 Nationally, the response to this warning has been lackluster, and examples abound of officers who have been caught engaging in hate-motivated behavior facing few to no consequences.55
+A particularly concerning factor in this discussion is the existence of extremists and white supremacists in law enforcement,57 an ongoing problem throughout America’s history.
+In 2006, the FBI released a report about the dangers of white supremacist infiltration, acknowledging that the Ku Klux Klan’s historical ties to law enforcement and noting that “white supremacist leadership has … engaged in recent rhetoric that encourages followers to infiltrate law enforcement communities.”58 Nationally, the response to this warning has been lackluster, and examples abound of officers who have been caught engaging in hate-motivated behavior facing few to no consequences.59

 It’s long past time for law enforcement and military leadership across the nation to heed this warning and finally tackle the problem of extremism in their ranks.